bradleyd/devops_for_the_desperate/apple-silicon/qemu/README.md

 __You should be able to build the `telnet-server` image as instructed in Chapter 6 now!__

-When you get to Chapters 7-9, you will follow the examples in the book from within this Qemu host.

 ### Setting Up Your Pipeline

-In this section, in Chapter 8, you install `skaffold`.
+In Chapter 8, you'll install `skaffold` for setting up our CI/CD pipeline.
 Please make sure you choose the Linux arm64 version since you are running in arm64 architecture.

 ```bash
 curl -Lo skaffold https://storage.googleapis.com/skaffold/releases/latest/skaffold-linux-arm64 && \
 sudo install skaffold /usr/local/bin/
 ```

-You'll also be installing `container-structure-test` application.
+You'll also need to install the `container-structure-test` application.
 Please choose the arm64 version as well.

 ```bash
 curl -LO https://storage.googleapis.com/container-structure-test/v1.11.0/container-structure-test-linux-arm64 && \